adrien-matta/nptool/README.md

 ````
 $ NPA
 $ cd Example1/
+$ cmake ./
-$ make
+$ make -jn
-$ npanalysis -D Example1.detector -R RunToTreat.txt -O Example1
+$ npanalysis -R RunToTreat.txt -O Example1
 ````

+Because the input file are written in the simulation file along the SimulatedTree, npanalysis will automatically use those file as inputs.
 This will produce the analysed tree located in $NPTOOL/Outputs/Analysis/Example1.root.
 You can then display the result of the simulation using root:
 ````
 $ root ShowResult.C
 ````

-You should be able to see the light particle identification, the light particle kinematical line and the associated excitation nergy spectrum.
+You should be able to see the light particle identification, the light particle kinematical line and the associated excitation energy spectrum fitted by a gaussian.

 The Example1 input files and NPAnalysis project are simple basis that can be used to start doing your own simulations.

-THIS FILE IS UNDER DEVELOPMENT